 Although things change over time, it’s good to have a starting point – a hint what to expect – when planning for the future.

-In ecommerce, you can catch important trends looking at customer behavior: buying cycles, product use cycles, seasonality.
+In ecommerce, you can catch important trends looking at customer behavior in an analytics tool: buying cycles, product use cycles, seasonality.
 Those are pretty much connected to your products and brand so they need to be taken into account in your strategy.

 How can you understand your customers if you – in ecommerce – never meet them?
 You have to read their actions and decipher their wants, motifs and buying stimuli.